VAIBHAV-S-H/S/README.md

 ## Overview

-SmartSphere is a comprehensive smart city dashboard application built with **Next.js**, **React**, and **Tailwind CSS**.
+SmartSphere is a comprehensive smart city dashboard application built with Next.js, React, and Tailwind CSS.
 It provides real-time information and analytics on various aspects of urban life, including:

 - Traffic
 - Air quality